aurel-fr/Ticket_Breakdown_And_Refactor/Ticket_Breakdown.md

 #### Details:

 - With the assumption we are currently working with SQL tables, the new table could have the first column be the Facilities ID, the second column be the Agents ID and the third column a `custom_id`.
-- Proper indexing on the `Facilities` column is needed to ensure fast retrieval of all the `custom_id` associated with a given facility.
+- Proper indexing on the `Facilities` column is needed to ensure fast retrieval of all the `custom_id` associated with a given Facility.
 - Uniqueness must also be guaranteed: there should only be one row for each Facilities - Agents pair.

 #### Estimate: